KICK NICOTINE , & WEIGHT

 BEAT WATER-RETENTION:

-it sounds, drinking plenty of water will help eliminate excess water build up.
+When your body is hooked on nicotine, its acidic balance is disturbed.
+When you give up, it stores water.
+Contradictory to how it sounds, drinking plenty of water will help eliminate excess water build up.
 If your body is assured that it will be given a constant supply of water, it will no longer hold on to water.
 Increase your water intake by one litre a day and even more if you are already overweight.

 AVOID ALCOHOL: Alcohol contains empty calories and usually serves as a trigger to smoke.